• Skip to main content

 compound exercises for bicep and tricep

-Compound exercises are often associated with our larger muscle groups like our back, glutes and quads.
+Often people think about compound exercises as being associated with our larger muscle groups like our back, glutes and quads.
 But there are excellent compound exercises for your biceps and triceps and the overall strengthening and shaping of your arms too.
-In this article, I’m going to be going over 6 of the best compound arm exercises and how to execute them well.

 Contents